the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/project/_index.md

   - I can write backend code with readability in mind
     - I can use descriptive names for models, fields, methods, endpoints, variables, and  parameters
     - I can write descriptive comments
-  - I can write a README.md file with other Computer Scientists in mind
-    - I can document my model and its features
-    - I can document my routes and their functionalities
-    - I can explain how to use the server
 - I can develop a frontend
   - I can write frontend code with readability in mind
     - I can use descriptive names for variables, functions, data structures, etc.